Maxrovr/pbx-server/readme.md

 ## Introduction

-Implementaion a server that simulates the behavior of a Private Branch Exchange (PBX) telephone system.
+Implementation of a server that simulates the behavior of a Private Branch Exchange (PBX) telephone system.

 There are three modules: